timothywcrane/RTFM/README.md

 Options:
  Output:
- 1 text file named commands that lists all of the commands found by the script on your system 1 text file named RTFM that additionally contains reference information on your commands.
+ 1 text file named commands that lists all of the commands found by the script on your system

+ 1 text file named RTFM that additionally contains reference information on your commands.

  1 ps file of RTFM used to create your final pdf

  1 pdf file of RTFM named RTFM.pdf

- By default all output is deleted except final pdf.
+ By default all output is deleted except final pdf

- To Edit Text or Workflow simply rearrange the code blocks or variate with simple comment/removal
+ Most needs can be accomplished by rearranging the code blocks and using commenting schemes